partrita/daylight-kr/README.md

 ## Codebase

-I wrote this project to learn Go, so don't expect anything too amazing.
+This project comes from pretty early in my journey to learn Go.
+It's always possible there are bugs.

-It is probably not in a state to receive pull requests.
-But feel free to raise issues.
+Feel free to raise issues.

 The terminal UI library is [lipgloss](https://github.com/charmbracelet/lipgloss).